Antoine Westermann: Cooking style

-Westermann's cooking style is anchored in his Alsatian identity, frequently reinventing traditional Alsatian recipes to create signature dishes such as "Beer Brioche", "Oyster Soup", and "Pâté en Croûte."
+Westermann's cooking style focuses on reinventing traditional Alsatian recipes to create signature dishes such as "Beer Brioche", "Oyster Soup", and "Pâté en Croûte."
 Outside of Alsace, Westermann's style is heavily influenced by the Mediterranean cuisine of South-Eastern France.
-Westermann is a proponent of the ethical sourcing of meat, believing, "Omnivore oui, mais pas a n'importe quel prix!" (roughly translating to, "I am an omnivore, but with a standard.")
+Westermann is a proponent of the ethical sourcing of meat.

-The menu at Le Coq Rico is dedicated to the highest quality, responsibly raised, and genetically exceptional whole birds presented as shared meals for up to 4 people, including multiple breeds of chicken, rooster, guinea fowl, and duck.
+The menu at Le Coq Rico has multiple breeds of chicken, rooster, guinea fowl, and duck.

-Chef Westermann claims his adventure for the future is working hand in hand with farmers to reintroduce the public to the richness of ancient poultry breeds and sharing his passion for cooking poultry in French, European, and American regions.
+Chef Westermann claims to want to reintroduce ancient poultry breeds and cook poultry in French, European, and American regions.